 Benefits and Advantages of Bed Irrigation Method:

-- With this method, more area can be brought under cultivation with a lesser expenditure.
+- With this method, more areas can be brought under cultivation with lesser expenditure.

 - This method of irrigation requires less labour.

 - This method of irrigation causes lesser erosion when compared to flood irrigation.

 Disadvantages or Bed irrigation Method: The following are some of the disadvantages of this method.